dirtyhillbilly/wsmonitor/README.md

     CREATE TABLE websites (id SERIAL PRIMARY KEY, url VARCHAR, regexp text, metrics metric[])

 # TODO #

 * [ ] Use timelapsedb, as it is available on aiven.io platform
 * [ ] Use a kafka topic to report completion in tests (c.f. `test_api.py`)
 * [ ] This document lacks a ton of informations to get wsmonitor run seamlessly
 * [ ] systemd services to start checker and dbupdate daemons
+* [ ] Package data are cumbersome as implemented.
+Use setuptools.config.